-Due the nature that the majority of energy storage devices only store energy in the form of DC, it is not possible to directly interconnect them to the AC grid.
+The majority of energy storage devices can only store or convert energy in the form of DC, thus it is not possible to directly interconnect them to the AC grid.
 Therefore, several subsystems have to be implemented in the ESS to accomplish the so-called grid synchronization.

-This requires a DC/AC inverter and complex controller circuitry that it-is supervising constantly the power flow from DC to AC and the voltage in both AC and DC sides.
-If 4-quadrant operation is required, then the circuitry has to be able to adjust active and reactive power as well.
+This requires a DC/AC inverter and complex controller circuitry that it is supervising constantly the power flow from DC to AC and the voltage in both AC and DC sides.
+If the 4-quadrant operation is required, then the circuitry has to be able to adjust active and reactive power as well.

-For any type of ESS or inverter-based system there are two forms of operating the DC/AC inverter: grid-following or grid-forming converter control [26]-[29].
-Being the grid-following control the most used in PV and wind inverters in todays' applications.
-The grid-forming control is upper development and only a description of how it should operate or behave was introduced in [30].
+For any type of ESS or inverter-based system, there are two forms of operating the DC/AC inverter: grid-following or grid-forming converter control [26]-[29].
+Being the grid-following control the most used in Photovoltaic (PV) and wind inverters in today's applications.
+The grid-forming control is under development and only a description of how it should operate or behave was introduced in [30].
 The description presented of both controls is extracted from [26]:

 In a grid-following inverter, the current injected by the inverter to the grid is controlled with a specific phase shift from the grid voltage at the Point of Common Coupling (PCC).
-Thus, the fundamental frequency phasor of the grid voltage is needed at any time for the precise calculation of the inverter's reference current, whose amplitude and angle with respect to the grid voltage phasor are properly modified by the outer controllers to inject the required amount of active and reactive power or control the RMS voltage.
+Thus, the fundamental frequency phasor of the grid voltage is needed at any time for the precise calculation of the inverter's reference current, whose amplitude and angle concerning the grid voltage phasor are properly modified by the outer controllers to inject the required amount of active and reactive power or control the Root Mean Square (RMS) voltage.

 In a grid-forming inverter, the magnitude and angle of the voltage at the PCC are controlled by the inverter.
 Hence, the fundamental frequency phasor of the grid voltage at the point of connection is not strictly necessary to be known.
 Based on the type of network to which the inverter is connected, an isolated system or a slack bus, it is possible to adapt the injected instantaneous active and reactive power using additional outer controller loops, to provide voltage and frequency support.
-In an isolated system, a gridforming inverter could behave itself like a slack-bus.
-When connected with other power sources, through an inductive line, the grid-forming inverter is controlling the active power by adjusting the angle.
+In an isolated system, a grid-forming inverter could behave itself like a slack bus.
+When connected with other power sources, through an inductive line, the grid-forming inverter controls the active power by adjusting the angle.
 The voltage magnitude is independent of the active power control.

-Since ESSs already have the required energy buffer for successfully operate in the grid-forming control, they can also be used as to provide frequency support and black start services.
+Since ESSs already have the required energy buffer to fully operate in the gridforming control, they can also be used to provide frequency support and black start services.

 Many authors have proposed grid-following algorithms that have proven to allow the rapid expansion of renewables integration to the grid [31]-[33].
-However, if we want to continue the further penetration of renewables into the grid, authors have started to study the impact of the many inverters with rigid control schemes based in the gridfollowing.
-Alerting the problems that could arise under this phenomena [30], [34].
+However, if we want to continue the further penetration of renewables into the grid, authors have started to study the impact of the many inverters with rigid control schemes based on grid-following.
+Alerting the problems that could arise under this phenomenon [30], [34].